 A brief history of Washington’s economy.

-The dense forests and rich coal reserves used to power the Industrial Revolution gave the state’s economy a boost virtually overnight.
+The vast natural resources – primarily timber and coal – gave the state’s economy a boost virtually overnight.
 The Alaska Gold Rush added further fuel to the economic fire as gold fever swept down from the Yukon and into the increasingly crowded cities along the West Coast that supplied the miners.
+Seattle’s population grew exponentially between 1890 and 1910, from 3,533 residents in 1890 to 237,194 in 1910, a remarkable 6,600% increase.
+Small wonder one reporter at the time remarked, “Three years seem like a century in these days of fast living.”

 About Washington